newmediadenver/drupal-lamp/README.md

               // A hash containing Apache settings
               "web_app": {
                   "web_app": {
-                      // This is simple an example: DO NOT USE THESE SETTINGS,
+                      // This is pretty complex example of the power behind the config: DO NOT USE THESE SETTINGS,
                       // However, this shows that this is simply the apache config settings
                       // And all can be controlled in this hash.
                       "80": {